robbwdoering/bellum.ai/README.md

 ## Client Implementation
 - The client for this application is a React single page application.
 - State is managed centrally via Redux, which also serves as the primary interface for REST communication with the server.
 - It uses [Three.js](https://threejs.org/) for 3D graphics + interaction, [D3.js](https://d3js.org/) for data visualization, [react-spring](https://www.react-spring.io/) for animation, and [Semantic UI](https://semantic-ui.com/) as a layout framework.
-See package.json for a full dependency list (about 10MB final size :grimace:).
+See package.json for a full dependency list.
 - Authentication is handled via custom components provided by a SSO service, [Auth0](https://auth0.com/), both for login services and secure communication with the server's REST API.
+- Includes a custom parsing engine that can transform a plain-text [Battlescribe](https://battlescribe.net/) file into a usuable JSON object.
+Backed by regex.

 ## Server Implementation
-- The server is implemented as an Express Node.js, using the [Express.js](https://expressjs.com/) web framework for linking and routing.
+- The server is implemented in Node.js, using the [Express.js](https://expressjs.com/) web framework for linking and routing.
-- The application is backed by a [PostgreSQL](https://www.postgresql.org/) database, which stores game data only, no authentication information.
+- The application is backed by a [PostgreSQL](https://www.postgresql.org/) database, which stores statistical and game data only, no authentication information.
 - API is secured using the aforementioned Auth0, which provides JWTs that are checked before every interaction.
-- The code is roughly organized into three groups:
+- Almost all of the computations for the game take place on the server, not the client, since the 3D graphics already introduce performance constraints.
+This code is organized into three sections:
+    - Divination engine: This runs game-related calculations that need match-specific information, like position and status of all pieces.
+This often requires making many assumptions, which is why it's called "divination" - could also be the "guessing engine".
+    - Derivation engine: This runs most other game-related calculations, often repeatedly calling the divination code with constant values to get deterministic answers to questions like 'how good is this unit?'.
+    - Router I/O: Cleans up JSON force lists as they come in from the client, fixing inconsistencies and organizing the information for ease of performant access.

 ## Running This Code